-The Company holds interest rate swaps with aggregate notional amounts of \$1,854 million, £925 million and €500 million at each of June 30, 2023, and December 31, 2022, converting the interest rate exposure on certain of the Company's Senior USD Notes, Senior GBP Notes and Senior Euro Notes, as applicable, from fixed to variable.
-These swaps are designated as fair value hedges for accounting purposes with a net liability fair value of \$616 million and \$578 million reflected as a decrease in the long-term debt balance at June 30, 2023, and December 31, 2022, respectively (see Note 7).
+The Company holds interest rate swaps with aggregate notional amounts of \$1,854 million, £925 million and €500 million at each of September 30, 2023, and December 31, 2022.
+These swaps were previously designated as fair value hedges for accounting purposes, converting the interest rate exposure on certain of the Company's Senior USD Notes, Senior GBP Notes and Senior Euro Notes, as applicable, from fixed to variable.
+During the quarter ended September 30, 2023, the Company de-designated these swaps as fair value hedges.
+As a result of the de-designations, the fair value basis adjustments recorded as a decrease of the long-term debt through the dates of de-designation are amortized as interest expense using the effective interest method over the remaining periods to maturity of the respective long-term debt.
+The fair value basis adjustments of the long-term debt totaled \$635 million as of September 30, 2023, with \$20 million amortized as Interest expense for the three months ending September 30, 2023 (see Note 7).
+At December 31, 2022, the fair value basis adjustments recorded as a decrease of the long-term debt totaled \$578 million.